Applies To:Show Versions

 - 15.0.1, 15.0.0, 14.1.2, 14.1.0, 14.0.1, 14.0.0, 13.1.3, 13.1.1, 13.1.0, 12.1.5, 12.1.4, 12.1.3, 11.6.4, 11.6.3, 11.6.2, 11.5.7, 11.5.5, 11.5.4, 11.5.3

 Configuring Per-App VPN with APM and F5 Access

-Users can have multiple configurations, but can choose only one at a time.
-Per-app VPN gives IT granular control over corporate network access, and ensures that data transmitted by managed apps travels only through a separate VPN tunnel and are isolated in the workspace.
-Meanwhile, other data, like an employee's personal web browsing activity, does not use the VPN.
+Users can have multiple configurations but can choose only one at a time.
+Per-app VPN gives IT granular control over corporate network access and ensures that data transmitted by managed apps travels only through a separate VPN tunnel and are isolated in the workspace.
+Meanwhile, other data, like an employee's personal web browsing activity, do not use the VPN.
 Per-app VPN also works with the mobile browser on a per-app basis on Android 5.0 and later versions.
 Users with Android for Work should use the same configuration as per-app VPN with Android F5 Access.

 A per-app VPN configuration requires four configuration components.

 - A managed app installed on the device or the mobile browser.

 - F5 Access for Android installed on the managed device.
 For Android for Work, F5 Access should be installed within the Android for Work container.

 - A related F5 Access configuration (VPN).
 This is configured with an MDM command that associates the app with an F5 Access configuration.